Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Methodology

 Letting $p_{Y | X}(y | x)$ be the conditional distribution of $Y$, observe that

 where $x'_i = \tilde{x}_i$ if $i \in S$ and $x'_i = x_i$ otherwise.
-The second equality above comes from the fact that $Y$ is conditionally independent of $\tilde X$ by property (2) in the definition of MF knockoffs.
+The second equality above comes from the fact that $Y$ is conditionally independent of $\tilde X$ by property (2) in the definition of M\revv{X} knockoffs.
 Next, since $Y$ and $X_1$ are independent conditional on $X_{2:p}$, we have

 This shows that

 We can repeat this argument with the second variable, the third, and so on until $S$ is empty.
 This proves \eqref{eq:toprove}. \end{proof}